-Attic Theatre Company recognises that taking pictures and videos of the achievements and activities of vulnerable adults is a wonderful way of capturing a memory and promoting successes, but consideration needs to be given to who might have access to those images in whatever media and who gives permission for their use.
-Attic Theatre Company endeavours to safeguard the rights of vulnerable adults in images by:
+Attic Theatre Company recognises that taking pictures and videos of the achievements and activities of adult at risk is a wonderful way of capturing a memory and promoting successes, but consideration needs to be given to who might have access to those images in whatever media and who gives permission for their use.
+Attic Theatre Company endeavours to safeguard the rights of adult at risk in images by:

-- always seeking written consent from the vulnerable adult BEFORE taking photographs. - always being clear about how the image will be used and for how long; - being careful when naming a vulnerable adult and never using the person's full name or the place where he or she lives in conjunction with a photograph. - never publishing any images that could be used inappropriately; - ensuring consent forms and images are stored safely and securely in accordance with the Data Protection Act.
+- always seeking written consent from the adult at risk BEFORE taking photographs. - always being clear about how the image will be used and for how long; - being careful when naming a adult at risk and never using the person's full name or the place where he or she lives in conjunction with a photograph. - never publishing any images that could be used inappropriately; - ensuring consent forms and images are stored safely and securely in accordance with the Data Protection Act.